tolat/clapper/public/README.txt

 Necessary:

--   Add all actions to undoredo buffer and add validation to all fields including modals
+-   Add validation to fields and modals

 TODO:

 1. Grid Mechanics
 -   Auto save option (more like auto backup so if page is left without saving it has most recent verision. deleted when saved.)
--   Drop down for all department fields + positions list in crew and rentals (DONE)
--   sort option in context menu for columns -> click on column selects column (DONE)
 -   context menu opotion to select row
 -   *** SAVE STYLES EVEN IF DATA IS EMPTY *** ++ CONSOLIDATE SAVE FUNCTIONS?
 -   Man Days in cost report count days a crew member worked not amount of money spent/manday rate